AKHIL1399/CIS641-PROJECT-DEVELOPERS/meetings/README.md

-# CIS641 Meeting Instructions

-Hold a team meeting at least once a week in some format.
-Copy the following template below into a new document, naming it GVSU-CIS641-TEAMNAME-YYYY-MM-DD (replacing TEAMNAME with your team's name and the appropriate date fields).
-Commit it to this folder, ensuring it is up by each Tuesday by 11:59pm.
-There should be a unique document for each meeting held.

-## Meeting minutes template

-Team name:
+Team name: PROJECT_DEVELOPERS

-Members present:
+Members present: Akhileswar Reddy, Gopal Reddy, Nitish, Harisai

-Date:
+Date: 11/22/2022

-Time:
+Time: 8:00 pm

 Discussion points:

-*
-*
+* We have implemented designing the system.
+* Nitish has come up with a prototype of signup and Login for the application.
-*
+* Discussed the backend work.
+* Done with in-class Assignment( window navigation diagrams)

 Goals for next week (include responsibilities)

-*
-*
-*
+*   creating a database and further proceed to testing.